-Construction repairs are ongoing at Locks and Dams 6, 8 and 9.
-Construction will also occur at Locks and Dams 5, 5A in fiscal year 2021 and at Locks and Dams 4 and 7 in fiscal year 2022.
+Construction repairs were completed in fiscal year 2020 at Locks and Dams 6, 8 and 9.
+Construction will occur at Locks and Dams 5, 5A in fiscal year 2021 and at Locks and Dams 4 and 7 in fiscal year 2022.

 The Locks and Dams 2 through 10 tow rail systems have been deteriorating over the past several years.
 Two failures at Lock 7 identified the need for a project to address serviceability and safety issues.
 Although interim repairs at Lock 7 were completed in 2014, this project aims to repair each lock’s tow rail system for the next 50 years.
 Repairing the system will be completed during the non-navigation season from 2019 to 2022 at seven locks and dams.

 All sites will have the same design to ensure the navigation industry is capable of operating the tow rail systems in the same way.
 The rehabilitation also ensures safe working conditions for the navigation industry as well as the lock and dam staff.